Robert Plant: Personal life

 Plant married Maureen Wilson on 9 November 1968.
-The couple had three children: daughter Carmen Jane (1968), (who later married Charlie Jones, Plant's bass player for solo tours); and sons Karac Pendragon (1972–1977), and Logan Romero (1979).
-The couple divorced in August 1983.
+The couple had three children: daughter Carmen Jane (1968) (who later married Charlie Jones, Plant's bass player for solo tours); and sons Karac Pendragon (1972–1977), and Logan Romero (1979).
 In 1977, during Led Zeppelin's US tour, their five-year-old son, Karac, died of a stomach illness.
 The song "All My Love", co-written with John Paul Jones, is a tribute to him.

-In 1991, Robert and Shirley Wilson (sister of ex-wife Maureen) had a son, Jesse Lee.
+The couple divorced in August 1983.
+In 1991, Plant and Shirley Wilson (sister of ex-wife Maureen) had a son, Jesse Lee.
+From 1993 to 1995, Plant dated English singer Najma Akhtar, who provided vocals on the Page & Plant Unledded tour.

 Plant is interested in Welsh history and donated money to the creation of a bronze statue of the Welsh prince Owain Glyndŵr, at Pennal Church, near Machynlleth, in Wales, unveiled in September 2004.
 He is also believed to have contributed funds to a slate carving of Glyndŵr's coat of arms at the Celtica museum in Machynlleth.
 Plant is part of a Glyndŵr network, and attends meetings about him in Wales.

-In the New Year Honours List 2009, Plant was appointed a Commander of the Order of the British Empire "for services to music" and on 10 July 2009 invested by the Prince of Wales.
+In the New Year Honours List 2009, Plant was appointed a Commander of the Order of the British Empire "for services to music" and on 10 July 2009 invested by then-Prince of Wales King Charles III.

-On 14 August 2009 football club Wolverhampton Wanderers announced that Plant has become the club's third vice-president.
+On 14 August 2009, football club Wolverhampton Wanderers announced that Plant has become the club's third vice-president.
 Plant officially received the honour before kick-off at the club's first match of the season against West Ham United.
 Plant was five years old when he first visited Molineux Stadium.
-He recalled in an interview with his local paper, the Express & Star, in August 2010: "I was five when my dad took me down for the first time and Billy Wright waved at me.
+He recalled in an interview with his local newspaper, the Express & Star, in August 2010: "I was five when my dad took me down for the first time and Billy Wright waved at me.
 Honest, he did.
 And that was it – I was hooked from that moment."

-In late 2010 BBC Two aired a documentary titled Robert Plant: By Myself.
+In late 2010, BBC Two aired a documentary titled Robert Plant: By Myself.
 It features Robert Plant discussing his journey with Led Zeppelin and various projects since.